Semi-device-dependent blind quantum tomography: Summary and outlook

 \section{Summary and outlook}

 In this work, we have shown that the natural assumption of low-rankness allows one to perform self-calibrating quantum state tomography.
-Relaxing the blind tomography problem to a sparse de-mixing problem has allowed us to develop an efficient classical post-processing algorithm, the SDT-algorithm, that is theoretically guaranteed to recover both the quantum state and the device calibration under a restricted isometry condition of the measurement model.
+Relaxing the blind tomography problem to a sparse de-mixing problem has allowed us to develop an efficient classical post-processing algorithm, the SDT algorithm, that is theoretically guaranteed to recover both the quantum state and the device calibration under a restricted isometry condition of the measurement model.
 We have demonstrated the necessity of relaxing the blind tomography problem within the framework of hard-thresholding algorithms by establishing the \NP{}-hardness of the projection onto the set consisting of the outer products of vectors and fixed-rank matrices.
 Introducing a sparsity assumption on the calibration coefficients ensures that the reconstruction scheme can already be applied for fairly small system dimension.
 We have explicitly proven that a Gaussian random measurement model meets the required restricted isometry condition with a close-to-optimal measurement complexity in $O(s \ln n + d rs)$.
-Furthermore, we have numerically demonstrated an improved performance of the SDT-algorithm for random instances of measurement models compared to previously proposed non-sparse de-mixing algorithms and standard low-rank state tomography.
+Furthermore, we have numerically demonstrated an improved performance of the SDT algorithm for random instances of measurement models compared to previously proposed non-sparse de-mixing algorithms and standard low-rank state tomography.

 While these generic measurement and calibration models allows us to derive analytical guarantees, it is fair to argue that these models might at best capture some aspects of actual experimental implementations.
 A potential starting point for extending recovery guarantees to more realistic settings is the generalization of our results to random Pauli measurements as considered in Sec.~\ref{sec:numerics} \cite{Liu:2011} together with the coherence measures and structured measurement guarantees developed in the context of hierarchically spares signals \cite{SprechmannEtAl:2011,RothEtAl:2016,RothEtAl:2018:Kronecker,HierarchyIEEE}.

 To complement our conceptually and rigorously minded work with a more pragmatic approach, we have additionally developed and implemented a structure-exploiting blind tomography algorithm based on alternating optimization.
 We have numerically demonstrated that the alternating algorithm is able to perform self-calibrating low-rank tomography in a realistic measurement and calibration model that is well-motivated by gate implementations in ion traps.
 These numerical simulations indicate that the approach to the blind tomography problem developed here might be well-suited to improve tomographic diagnostics in current experiments.
 Ultimately, the recovery performance of the proposed algorithms has to be evaluated on experimental data.
 It is the hope that this work contributes to establishing a new mindset in quantum system identification and specifically tomographic recovery in which no component used has to be precisely known, but still under physically meaningful structural assumptions, a mindset here referred to as being semi-device-dependent.